Nubuck/z1-core/libs/ui-box-tailwind/readme.md

 [Tailwind css](https://tailwindcss.com/) is the best™ functional css framework out.
-The functional css approach is the best™ because who really wants to deal with writing that css, scss or esoteric runtime generated css-in-js noise and perform the mystical ceremony of configuring the packing for any pre or post processing magic needed to ship any of it?
+The functional css approach is the best™ because who really wants to deal with writing that css, scss or esoteric runtime generated css-in-js noise and perform the mystical ritual of configuring the packing for any pre or post processing magic needed to ship any of it?

 Not me.